refinedev/refine/documentation/docs/advanced-tutorials/access-control.md

 ```

 :::caution
 To make this example more visual, we used the [`@pankod/refine-antd`](https://github.com/refinedev/refine/tree/master/packages/refine-antd) package.
-If you are using Refine headless, you need to provide the components, hooks or helpers imported from the [`@pankod/refine-antd`](https://github.com/refinedev/refine/tree/master/packages/refine-antd) package.
+If you are using Refine headless, you need to provide the components, hooks, or helpers imported from the [`@pankod/refine-antd`](https://github.com/refinedev/refine/tree/master/packages/refine-antd) package.
 :::

 ## Setup

-The app will have three resources: **posts**, **users** and **categories** with CRUD pages(list, create, edit and show).
+The app will have three resources: **posts**, **users**, and **categories** with CRUD pages(list, create, edit, and show).

 [You can refer to CodeSandbox to see how they are implemented &#8594](#example)